Venice Santa Croce Sestiere Neighborhood View Of Grand Canal From Ponte Degli Scalzi Sunset Lights Boats

 Venice Santa Croce Rooftops Sunrise

-Although there are numerous hotels near the train station in Cannaregio, we found the area to be more crowded and less atmospheric.
+Although there are numerous hotels near the train station, we found the area to be more crowded and less atmospheric.
 Santa Croce’s residential areas are quieter, with a better selection of markets as well as restaurants.
 (Eating out in Venice is not cheap.)

 Our AirBnb rental was positively dreamy: a locally-owned and licensed flat on the top floor of the Palazzo Gradenigo.
 Its rooftop views and authentic historical details added to the glamour of staying in a building used as a setting by Henry James.
 Hosts Olivia and Andre couldn’t have been more kind and charming.